This post may contain affiliate links. Please read our disclosure policy.

 • Spray the inside of the brain mold with cooking spray.
 Stabilize the brain mold in a bowl so it doesn’t tip over.
 Set aside.

-• In a large mixing bowl, dissolve the Jell-o in the boiling water.
-Stir until completely dissolved.
+• In a large mixing bowl, dissolve the Jello in the boiling water.
+Whisk until completely dissolved.

 • Pour in the cold water, stir.

-• Pour in the evaporated milk (make sure it is Fat Free!).
+• Pour in the evaporated milk.
 Stir well.

-• Then pour the gelatin mixture into the brain mold*.
+• Then pour the mixture into the brain mold.

-• Chill until set, usually at least 2 hours.
+• Place in the fridge and chill until set, at least 2 hours.

 • To release the Jello brain from the mold, gently shake it to loosen it before inverting it onto a plate.
 It should plop down onto the plate.
 If not, shake it again and invert again.